mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ---

 Mia-Platform Console enables certain users to manage the privileges of other identities, which can be other users, but also groups and service accounts.
-Granting accesses and permissions to Company resources can be performed through the **IAM section**, which allows roles assignment on the following Console resources:
+Granting accesses and permissions to Company resources can be performed through the **IAM section**, which allows role assignment on the following Console resources:

 * Company
 * Project